bleengrue23/bots/README.md

 </p>
 </details>

-With these options set you can go ahead and create your bot.
+With these options set, you can go ahead and create your bot.

 # Step 3: Create a bot Intent